Unveiling Tony Hudgell’s inspirational fundraising legacy

 Evelina London remains an important part of Tony’s life.
 He will continue to receive follow up care at the hospital until he is an adult.

 Thanks to your donations, Tony’s fundraising will aim to go towards extending Evelina London’s specialist care and support across south east England.

 Improving therapeutic rehabilitation services for all the children cared for by Evelina London, no matter where they live, is a tall task.
 But thanks to your support, Evelina London will help children and young people across the South East have access to the very best care and treatment that they need closer to home.
 By giving families the option to have more of their specialist therapy out of the hospital, with less travel, children and their families can fit ongoing care around their busy childhoods.
-Thank you

 Of course, Tony’s amazing legacy to the hospital that Paula refers to as “his second home” wouldn’t be possible without your kind and continued support.

 “We'd like to thank everyone who has been so generous in supporting Tony's fundraising,” says Paula.
 “We couldn't be happier that the money is going to a place that is so special to our family."